Project title: Youth, Trust, and Transformation: The long-term impact of Police-Led Support for NEET Young People in Barbados

 Training opportunities

 A comprehensive package of training will be agreed in consultation with the supervisors.
-Elements of training will be provided by the supervisors, Goldsmiths, and by members of the SENSS consortia.
+Elements of training will be provided by the supervisors, KTI Head of Impact, and by other providers.
+In addition to academic training in programme evaluation and econometric analysis, KTI will support access to training specific to working with young people.
+A three-month integrated placement will be co-designed to meet the student’s interests and career aspirations.

 Essential and/or desirable attributes/skills